 - In a large bowl, gently mix together the crab, cooled vegetable mixture, egg, mayonnaise, mustard, hot sauce, scallions, parsley, lemon juice, and ⅓ cup of the breadcrumbs.1 egg, ⅓ cup mayonnaise, 1 tsp whole-grain mustard, Louisiana hot sauce, 2 scallions, 2 tbsp Italian parsley, Juice from ½ lemon, ¾ cup bread crumbs

 - Using a 1-cup measuring cup, form the mixture into cakes, packing gently; they should resemble hockey pucks (in size) - about 2 inches thick.

-- Cover the cakes and chill for 20 to 30 minutes, or overnight.
+- Cover the cakes and chill for 30 minutes, or overnight (covered with plastic wrap).

-- When you are ready to cook the crab cakes, place the remaining 1/2 cup bread crumbs on a plate.
+- When you are ready to cook the crab cakes, place the remaining breadcrumbs on a plate.

 - Dredge both sides of each cake in the crumbs, shaking off the excess.

-- Heat 2 tablespoons of vegetable oil in a large skillet over medium-high heat.
+- Heat 2 tablespoons of vegetable oil in a large skillet over medium-high heat.2 tbsp vegetable oil

 - When the oil is hot, but not smoking, fry the crab cakes for 4 to 5 minutes on each side, until golden brown.

 - Don't overcrowd the pan - fry in batches if necessary, adding more oil if needed.